University College Dublin annually admits up to a dozen North American students to the full-time BSc and MSc Physiotherapy degree courses annually.

 The final year, students complete their clinical education and professional practice modules with the inclusion of sports Physiotherapy and pharmacology.
 They also complete a clinical speciality and research dissertation.

-UCD’s Medical School has a distinct advantage of having two general teaching hospitals.
+UCD has a distinct advantage of having two general teaching hospitals.
 Combined, The Mater Misericordiae University Hospital and St.Vincent’s University Hospital have 980 beds.
-Their specialist units include the National Centres for Breast Cancer Screening, Cardiac Surgery, Liver Transplantation and Spinal Injuries.
+Their specialist units include the National Centres for Cardiac Surgery and Spinal Injuries.

 Other affiliated general hospitals include Tullamore General Hospital, Waterford General Hospital, St. Colmcille’s Hospital Loughlinstown and St. Michael’s Hospital Dun Laoghaire.

 Applicants who hold (or expect to hold by September of the year of entry) an undergraduate degree in areas such as Kinesiology, Anatomy, Physiology, Biomedical Science, or Sports and Exercise Science may apply to the two year MSc Physiotherapy Program.
 Candidates are expected to provide a letter from a practicing physiotherapist to demonstrate they have practical experience.